build-canaries/nevergreen/README.md

 We are usually hanging out on the our [Gitter channel](https://gitter.im/build-canaries/nevergreen) if you'd like to chat.

+## Contributing

+You can run nevergreen locally by just running the ```develop.sh``` script.
+For more info see the [Contributing](https://github.com/build-canaries/nevergreen/wiki/contributing) section of our wiki.

 If you would like to add a feature/fix a bug for us please create a pull request.

 ## License